genn-team/genn/docs/simulating_networks.rst

 Dynamic parameters
 ------------------
 As discussed previously, when building a model, parameters can be made dynamic e.g. by calling :meth:`pygenn.NeuronGroup.set_param_dynamic` on a :class:`.NeuronGroup`.
-The values of these parameters can then be set at runtime using the :meth:`pygenn.GroupMixin.set_dynamic_param_value` method.
+The values of these parameters can then be set at runtime using the :meth:`pygenn.genn_groups.GroupMixin.set_dynamic_param_value` method.
 For example to increase the value of a parameter called "tau" on a population ``pop``, you could do the following:

 ..  code-block:: python